Zia-Ur-Rehman1/Web-based-FaceMask-Detection/README.md

 # face-mask-detection-keras
+This was a semester project of Artificial Intelligence in sixth semester.
 This project is implemented in Python using Keras, Tensorflow and OpenCV.
-In order to integrate with web page h5 file is embeded with javascript
+In order to integrate with web page h5 file is embeded with javascript.

 ## Demo https://youtu.be/oNcrpbqnpvY

 ## Credits and Links